• Skip to primary navigation

 Graphic Image for 10 Essential Copyright Compliance Tips

 Copyright compliance is a key task of information professionals and librarians.
-Copyrightlaws.com’s CEO Lesley Ellen Harris shares a recent presentation with 10 essential copyright compliance tips every information professional must know.
+Copyrightlaws.com's CEO Lesley Ellen Harris shares a presentation with 10 essential copyright compliance tips every information professional must know.

 This guide is just the tip of the iceberg.
 You’ll see a summary of the tips below.
 Then take a look at the slides for greater explanation of how these simple points can keep your copyright infringement risks to a minimum.
 And look below for Lesley’s bonus tip!